 The clinical trial, led by Jun Takahashi at Kyoto University’s Center for iPS Cell Research and Application (CiRA), involves the transplantation of approximately 5 million iPS cell-derived dopaminergic progenitors into the left and right sides of the patient’s putamen, part of the basal ganglia.

 According to CIRA, seven Parkinson’s patients will participate in the trial at Kyoto University Hospital using iPS cells generated from third-party donor blood cells.
-Patients, who will receive an immunosuppressant in the event of transplant rejection, will be monitored for two years after the surgery.
+Patients will receive an immunosuppressant in the event of transplant rejection.
+Futhermore, they will be continue monitoring for two years after the surgery.

 Parkinson’s Disease: all in the genes